Portal Frame versus X-Bracing

 When Portal Frame or Non-Expandable Endwall Frame is Required

 However, let’s say you want to put 2 large framed openings in ONLY the Endwall, using both Bay 1 and Bay 2.
-In this case, you would require a Non-Expandable Endwall end frame in order to secure the lack of X-Cable Bracing.
+In this case, you would require a Non-Expandable Endwall end frame to secure the lack of X-Cable Bracing.

 steel building Endwall no X-brace